 Another interesting example is this mind-blowing translucent box home.
 It isn’t cosy, in any way shape or form, but it is clear- not only literally but in an atmospheric sense too.
 It’s impossible to imagine chaos reigning here and impossible to imagine holding anything but a clear perspective on life as a resident.
 It might not be traditional Eastern design, but that underlying sense of order definitely chimes with the tranquillity of Eastern tradition.

 So if this has inspired you to rearrange your living space then remember that the key is working intelligently with, and not against, that space.
+Hiring the services of a landed interior design Singapore company helps you to achieve just that.
 Let the eye travel over the objects in the room as though it’s moving over a sculpture in a gallery.
-Try and tune into the visual rhythm of the room and when the eye “jolts” in any way, note that as a point that needs to be addressed and try various alternative arrangements until you eliminate the abruptness.
+Try to tune into the visual rhythm of the room and when the eye “jolts” in any way, note that as a point that needs to be addressed and try various alternative arrangements until you eliminate the abruptness.